Airfoil GAN: Encoding and Synthesizing Airfoils for Aerodynamic Shape Optimization: Results Discussion

 Besides interpolation and extrapolation, the performance of the sampling synthesis method is also estimated.
 In sampling, a Gaussian noise, $\hat{z} \sim \mathcal{N}(0,\mathbf{I})$, is directly fed into the decoder to generate novel airfoils.
-Shown in Fig.~\ref{fig:VAEGAN_sample} are airfoils synthesized by our VAEGAN model through sampling.
-Besides, sampled airfoils using PCA and VAE are also included in Fig.~\ref{fig:PCA_sample} and Fig.~\ref{fig:VAE_sample}.
-PCA, as a linear projection technique, fails to synthesize realistic airfoils through random sampling.
-Both deep-learning-based generative models, VAE and VAEGAN, can synthesize different smooth airfoil shapes.
-To quantitatively measure the synthesized airfoils from VAE and VAEGAN, we here introduce Fréchet Inception Distance (FID) \cite{heusel2017gans}, which is used to evaluate the quality of samples from deep learning-based generative models.
+Shown in Fig.~\ref{fig:sample}c are airfoils synthesized by our VAEGAN model through sampling.
+Besides, sampled airfoils using PCA and VAE are also included in Fig.~\ref{fig:sample}a and Fig.~\ref{fig:sample}b.
+In our implementation, we set the number of principal components as 32 in consistence with the latent dimension of the deep generative models.
+And each component of value $\sigma$ is sampled from a Gaussian distribution $\mathcal{N}(\sigma, 0.2 |\sigma|)$.
+PCA, as a linear project technique, generates similar airfoil designs through sampling, which greatly restricts the ability to guide novel designs.
+On the other hand, both deep-learning-based generative models, VAE and VAEGAN, can synthesize different smooth airfoil shapes.
+To quantitatively measure the synthesized airfoils from VAE and VAEGAN, we here introduce Fréchet Inception Distance (FID) (\cite{heusel2017gans}), which is used to evaluate the quality of samples from deep learning-based generative models.
 FID is calculated by computing the Fréchet distance between two feature representations.
 Generally, lower FID indicates higher generative sample quality.
 In our case, we feed the synthesized airfoils and the UIUC airfoils into the well-trained discriminator from VAEGAN and extract the second hidden layer as the representation.
 The FID for VAE and VAEGAN are 1.38788 and 0.65366, respectively, meaning VAEGAN synthesizes more realistic airfoils.
 Also, airfoils synthesized via VAEGAN possess more novelty while maintains the general geometric pattern of airfoils.
-For instance, in Fig.~\ref{fig:VAEGAN_sample}, the first airfoils in the fourth row and the third one in the second row are different from existing samples in the UIUC database.
+For instance, in Fig.~\ref{fig:sample}c, the first airfoils in the fourth row and the third one in the second row are different from existing samples in the UIUC database.
 Though such novelty does not guarantee better aerodynamic properties, some airfoils are likely to have negative lift coefficients, which are infeasible in practice.
-The VAEGAN-based model can synthesize a wide variety of airfoils that serve as candidates for further optimization through CFD simulation as we will investigate in Section \RNum{4} F.
+The VAEGAN-based model can synthesize a wide variety of airfoils that serve as candidates for further optimization through CFD simulation as we will investigate in Section 4.6.